FuelLabs/fuel-book/docs/src/why-fuel/building-on-fuel-an-overview.md

 ## Fuel Ignition (Rollup)

-Fuel Ignition will be the first Fuel V2 rollup to go live on Ethereum Mainnet.
+Fuel Ignition is the first Fuel V2 rollup to go live on Ethereum Mainnet.
 It aims to surpass traditional EVM rollups by delivering a vastly improved execution design.
 Initially starting as a more trustful Layer-2, Ignition’s ultimate goal is to evolve into a fully Ethereum-secured rollup with fraud proving, decentralized sequencing, and secure upgrades via a delayed multi-signature process.

 Ignition’s focus on leveraging Ethereum’s security ensures that developers can build high-performance applications while benefiting from the strong security guarantees Ethereum offers.
 As Ignition develops, it will incorporate decentralized sequencing and Ethereum-based data availability (DA), further enhancing its trustless, scalable design.